ucsblibrary/alexandria/README.md

 1. SSH into the server and `cd` to the “current” directory: `cd /opt/alex2/current`.

-2. Run the ETD script: `bundle exec bin/ingest-etd /opt/ingest/data/etds/2adrl_ready/*.zip`.
+2. Run the ETD script: `RAILS_ENV=production bin/ingest -f etd -d /opt/ingest/data/etds/2adrl_ready/*.zip`.

 After you import the individual ETDs, you need to add the collection-level record to the repository.
 See https://wiki.library.ucsb.edu/pages/viewpage.action?pageId=16288317 on